bjaan/AMPi-Service/README.md

 # AMPi-Service
-AMPi is a project that integrates a mains electricity power supply with an audio amplifier, an 4-channel audio relay switcher, input audio transformers, a Raspberry PI with DAC, a ST7735 based TFT display, and an Arduino Nano (to control the Raspberry PI over serial and the built-in screen) to make a completely integrated digital audio solution that supports the latest high quality internet audio streaming and smart speaker AirPlay & Bluetooth 4.2 functionality over either wired Ethernet or Wi-Fi in one box.
+AMPi is a project that integrates a mains electricity power supply with an audio amplifier, an 4-channel audio relay switcher, input audio transformers, a Raspberry Pi with DAC, a ST7735 based TFT display, and an Arduino Nano (to control the Raspberry PI over serial and the built-in screen) to make a completely integrated digital audio solution that supports the latest high quality internet audio streaming and smart speaker AirPlay & Bluetooth 4.2 functionality over either wired Ethernet or Wi-Fi in one box.

 This repository is the service code for the Raspberry Pi.
 It currently only has alpha-level code for the Pandora Player, called **pandorasbox** that is controlled via the web browser, and not yet through the AMPi interface.